mem48/geocompr/main.md

 #> 1 7.21e+09       177 MULTIPOLYGON(((-159.2081835...
 ```

-The new object, `world_summary` contains only one feature, representing all 177 countries.
+The new object, `world_summary`, is an aggregation of all 177 world's countries.
-The new object contains 2 variables representing the total population and number of countries of the world, created by the `pop =` and `country_n =` arguments in the `summarize()` function call above.
+It consists of one row and two columns.
+The `pop =` and `country_n =` created the names of the two columns, while the `sum()`- and `n()`-function actually did the aggregation.
+The first function added up all inhabitants, while the latter simply counted the number of rows.

-`summarize()` allows a wide range of summary statistics to be generated.
+You can use a wide range of functions within `summarize()` for aggregation and summary purposes.
-A list of useful summary statistics can be found in the help page associated with the function: see `?summarize` for more information.
+Type `?summarize` for a list with useful functions and more information.

-`summarize()` becomes even more powerful when combined with `group_by()`, allowing *per group* summaries, analogous to the base R function `aggregate()`.
+`summarize()` becomes even more powerful when combined with `group_by()`, which allows simultaneous aggregate/summary operations *per group*, analogous to the base R function `aggregate()`.
-The following code chunk calculates the total population and number of countries on *per continent* (see Chapter 5 of [R for Data Science](http://r4ds.had.co.nz/transform.html#grouped-summaries-with-summarize) for a more detailed overview of `summarize()`):
+The following code chunk calculates the total population and number of countries *per continent* (see Chapter 5 of [R for Data Science](http://r4ds.had.co.nz/transform.html#grouped-summaries-with-summarize) for a more detailed overview of `summarize()`):

 ```r